gatsbyjs/gatsby/docs/docs/file-system-route-api.md

 - `src/pages/products/{Product.fields__sku}.js` will generate a route like `/products/001923`
 - `src/pages/blog/{MarkdownRemark.parent__(File)__name}.js` will generate a route like `/blog/learning-gatsby`

-At build time, Gatsby uses the content within the curly braces to generate GraphQL queries to retrieve the nodes that should be built for a given collection.
+At build time, Gatsby uses the content within the curly braces to generate GraphQL queries to retrieve the nodes that should be built for a given collection (collection here refers to all nodes of a given type, e.g. all markdown files for `MarkdownRemark`).
 Gatsby then runs those queries to grab all the nodes and create a page for each of them.
 Gatsby also adds an `id` field to every query automatically, to simplify integration with page queries.

 ### Syntax